gdbroman/broman.blog/about.md

 ## What Wordpress theme is this?

-This website is not running bloated Slowpress.
-I created my own [Jekyll](https://jekyllrb.com/){:target="_blank"} theme and deployed it for free using Github Pages.
+This website is not running Slowpress.
+I created my own Jekyll theme and deployed it for free using Github Pages.

 Like what you see?
 Good news: This website is open source!
-You can find the source code [here](https://github.com/gustafbroman/broman.blog){:target="_blank"}.
+You find the source code [here](https://github.com/gustafbroman/broman.blog){:target="_blank"}.

 ## What's been your greatest realization in life?